harbour/core/src/3rd/hbpmcom/doc/readme.txt

 --------------------

 Please don't expect that I will reply your djgpp news group postings as I'm checking news archives on a fairly irregular basis.
-What I suggest is to be contacted directly through my e-mail address.
+What I suggest is to be contacted directly through my email address.

 mail: mar22@usa.net